doctrine/mongodb-odm/docs/en/cookbook/blending-orm-and-mongodb-odm.rst

 The `postLoad` method will be invoked after an ORM entity is loaded from the database.
 This allows us to use the `DocumentManager` to set the `$product` property with a reference to the `Product` document with the product id we previously stored.
-Please note, that the event subscriber will be called on postLoad of any given entity that is loaded by doctrine.
+Please note, that the event subscriber will be called on postLoad for all entities that are loaded by doctrine.
 Thus, it is recommended to check for the current entity.

 Working with Products and Orders